uozuAho/ts-fulltext-compare/readme.md

 - npm run bench

 # todo
+- upon revisit - any new libraries?
+Does anything support term presence?
+    - eg. exclude words in search
 - term presence: https://lunrjs.com/guides/searching.html
     - can this be done in minisearch? how does it work?
         - argh its gonna be significant. just use two lunr indexes?